Graph Contrastive Learning with Cross-view Reconstruction: Experiments

 \subsection{Overall Performance Comparison}

-\textbf{Unsupervised representation learning. }The overall performance comparison is shown in Table~\ref{tab:res}.
-From the results, we can have three observations: (1) The GCL-based methods generally yield higher performances than classical unsupervised learning methods, indicating the effectiveness of utilizing instance-level supervision; (2) InfoGCL and GASSL achieve better performances than GraphCL, which empirically proves the conclusion that InfoMax object could suffer from the overwhelmed information and thus more challenging augmentations or perturbations are in need to produce robust representations; (3) Our proposed ACDGCL and DGCL consistently outperform other baselines, proving the advantage of disentangled representation.
-More importantly, ADGCL achieves state-of-the-art results on most of the datasets, which further demonstrate the success of our model to learn minimal yet sufficient representations.
+\textbf{Unsupervised learning. }The overall performance comparison is shown in Table~\ref{tab:res} and we can have three observations: (1) The GCL-based methods generally yield higher performances than classical unsupervised learning methods, indicating the effectiveness of utilizing instance-level supervision; (2) RGCL, AD-GCL, and GASSL achieve better performances than GraphCL, which empirically proves the conclusion that InfoMax object could bring overwhelmed redundant information and thus suffer from feature suppression issue; (3) Our proposed GraphCV and DGCL consistently outperform other baselines, proving the advantage of disentangled representation.
+More importantly, GraphCV achieves state-of-the-art results on most of the datasets, demonstrating the model effectiveness.

+\textbf{Transfer learning. } Table \ref{tab: transfer} demonstrates the experimental results under transfer learning setting, where No Pre-Train skips self-supervised pre-training process on the ZINC-2M dataset for model initialization before finetune.
+It is noteworthy that some strong baselines (AttrMasking and ContextPred) are trained under the guidance of domain knowledge.
+Despite in lacking of such domain knowledge, our model still outperforms all the other baselines on 3 out 8 datasets and achieve highest average performance.
+More importantly, JOAO, RGCL and our proposed GraphCV are all developed from GraphCL, but achieve higher average performance than GraphCL.
+This observation further empirically prove the poisoning effect of biased information and the necessity to to suppress them.

 \begingroup

 \endgroup